 - Providing a safe environment free from disruption, violence, bullying and any form of harassment

 - Encouraging a positive relationship with parents and carers to develop a shared approach to behaviour management

 We also recognise the importance of rewarding learners for positive behaviour and outcomes.

 The rewards we use include: positives, issuing of certificates and postcards, phone calls home, Principal’s breakfast and celebration events such as assemblies.

-Mobile phones play an important part in modern life, and we believe they have a role in helping to keep students safe on the journeys to and from school, and, when appropriate, to support learning.
+Mobile phones play an important part in modern life, and we believe they have a role in helping to keep students safe on the journeys to and from the academy, and, when appropriate, to support learning.
 However, they can also create challenges such as disruptions to learning and cyber-bullying.
 Mobile phones / electronic devices should not be used within the academy unless a teacher gives students the permission to use them as a learning tool.
-The academy operates a “never seen, never heard”.
+The academy operates a “never seen, never heard” approach.
 Should a phone be seen or heard, the student will receive a sanction and the device will be confiscated and returned at the end of the day.
-If a phone is confiscated for a third time in a half term, parents / carers will be invited into school to discuss our expectations relating to the use of mobile phones/electronic devices.
+If a phone is confiscated for a third time in a half term, parents / carers will be invited in to discuss our expectations relating to the use of mobile phones/electronic devices within the academy.

 Jewellery of any type is not permitted to be worn within the academy; this includes clear retainers and jewellery covered by medical tape.
-Students who are seen wearing jewellery at the academy will have any items confiscated immediately and will also receive a sanction.
-Items which have been confiscated will remain at the academy office until a parent / carer or nominated adult collects them at a pre-arranged time.
+Students who are seen wearing jewellery will have any items confiscated immediately and will also receive a sanction.
+Items which have been confiscated will remain at the academy until a parent / carer or nominated adult collects them at a pre-arranged time.